-Residences are more than convenient places to sleep and study.
-Residences at Cochise College will give you a first taste of independent living.
+Residence halls are more than convenient places to sleep and study.
+Living on campus at Cochise College will give you a first taste of independent living.
 More importantly, living in our residence community will make the college experience unforgettable.

-Desert View Townhouses are townhouse-style dorms that can accomodate eight students at double occupancy.
+Desert View Townhouses are townhouse-style dorms that can accommodate eight students at double occupancy.

 In addition, each hall either includes or is nearby all campus amenities, which will make your stay worry free, give you more time for your classes and assignments and contribute to your residence experience.